 PSLightwave is a Houston-based provider of internet, ethernet circuits, and fiber network services.
-The company has been using OSPInsight for over 30 years to design fiber routes, troubleshoot outages, and maintain the integrity of their networks.
+The company has been using OSPInsight for over 30 years to design fiber routes, troubleshoot outages, and maintain the integrity of its networks.

 Dede Davis and Greg Smith both work within the Operations Department.
 Dede is a fiber optic network designer on the OSP team, and Greg is the Director of Internal Operations.

-They each use OSPInsight in different ways to provide exceptional services to customers and ensure there is seamless collaboration between operators and field technicians.
+They each use OSPInsight in different ways to provide exceptional services to customers and ensure there is a seamless collaboration between operators and field technicians.

 There are many factors to consider when onboarding clients to existing fiber networks.

 First, designers must ensure that they have available capacity.
 They need to be able to see if and where they have open fibers near new customers.